How to Install Garden Pond Liner in 6 Easy Steps

 Lay your chosen liner into the hole on top of the underlay.
 Secure it in certain places around the edge to stop it from moving or falling.
 Just the same as when you installed your underlay, smooth the liner out and avoid it from gathering in corners, contouring it to the shape of your pond’s curves.

 Once you reach this point, start filling the pond with water.
-This will allow you to use the weight of the water to pull and fold the liner to achieve the best-finished look.
+This will allow you to use the weight of the water to pull and fold the liner to achieve the best finished look.
 Continue this process until you are fully happy and the pond is full.

 Once full of water the liner is ready for a final trim, making sure to leave enough to secure it in place using your desired edging.

 The final steps are to ensure the pond liner is edged properly around the pool.
-This will complete the finished look creating a pond to be proud of in your very own garden.
+This will complete the finished look, creating a pond to be proud of in your very own garden!

-Use decorative rocks to keep the liner in place around the pond and to cover it up.
+You can also use decorative rocks to keep the liner in place around the pond and to cover it up.
 Leaving pond liner exposed directly to the sunlight will weaken it and make it more prone to damage – which will cause all kinds of problems when maintaining the pond.

 And there you have it!